mirams/ephys-reading-help/README.md

-# Concise cardiac ion channel list
+# Some cardiac cell ephys terminology

 **Not** meant to be comprehensive.
 For that, see initiatives linked below